 When flying on Vietnam Airlines Airlines, is it worth paying to upgrade to Premium Economy from Economy seats on long-haul flights?

 Vietnam Airlines Airlines is one of the best Premium Economy airlines in the world with exclusive and spacious cabins.
-Seats are wider with generous recline.
-Legroom is increased and you also have your own adjustable footrests.
+Seats are wider with a generous recline.
+Legroom is increased, and you also have your own adjustable footrests.

 If the price is your biggest factor when making the decision on which class to fly in, you should probably choose to fly Economy.
 After all, the entire plane will get to its destination, whichever class you are sitting in.